tvanzyl/tvanzyl.github.io/content/about.md

 author = "Terence van Zyl"
 +++

 Studied as a Computer Scientist in Artificial Intelligence and Complex Adaptive Systems.
 Working as a Professor in Machine Learning at the [University of Johannesburg](https://www.uj.ac.za/).
 Currently, hold the [Nedbank](https://www.nedbank.co.za/) research and innovation chair.
+Also an NVIDIA Certified [Ambasador](https://www.nvidia.com/en-us/training/instructor-directory/bio/?instructorId=0038Z00002puKknQAE).

 [```Download My CV Here```](Curriculum_Vitae_for_Terence_van_Zyl.pdf)